Differentiable graph-structured models for inverse design of lattice materials: Results

 \subsubsection{Masking edges}

-To enable the removal or addition of beams in a lattice using gradient descent, we introduce an approach inspired by \cite{ying2019gnnexplainer} where each edge obtains an additional attribute: a mask value $m_{ij} \in \mathbb{R}$ that is used to decide whether a beam is realized in the lattice between nodes\footnote{Thus, $\pmb a_{ij} = (E, A, I, m_{ij})$.} $i$ and $j$.
-In our case, the masking value is turned into a binary decision by applying the Heaviside step function
+To enable the removal or addition of beams in a lattice using gradient descent, we introduce an approach inspired by Ying et al.\cite{ying2019gnnexplainer} where each edge obtains an additional attribute: a mask value $m_{ij} \in \mathbb{R}$ that is used to decide whether a beam is realized in the lattice between nodes $i$ and $j$, i.e., $\pmb a_{ij} = (E, A, I, m_{ij})$.
+In our case, the masking value is turned into a binary decision by applying the Heaviside step function $\theta(\cdot)$

 which is used to mask away the contribution of an edge during the reduction step -- as if it were not present in the lattice ($m^\theta_{ij} = 1$ -- beam exists; $ m^\theta_{ij} = 0$ -- beam does not exist).